Totsukawaii/writeup-on-scorm-cheat/README.md

 ### `/var c=[A-Za-z][A-Za-z]\(a\)\,d\=[A-Za-z][A-Za-z]\(c\.settings\(\)\)\;/`

 This is the regex string to search for a specific pattern.
-The pattern it is finding is the one higlighted below:
+The pattern it is finding is the one highlighted below:

 ![](14.PNG)